stefanGT44/Concurrent-Keyword-Counter/README.md

 ### Job queue:
 Only the directory crawler, CLI and web scanner can write to the Job queue.<br>
-Jobs are stored as <b>Future</b> objects to enable the Result retriever component to poll for results. <br>
 Only the job dispatcher component can read the queue.

 ### Job dispatcher:
 This component delegates jobs to the appropriate thread pool component (File/Web scanner).<br>
+Jobs are submited as InitiateTaks which pass <b>Future</b> objects to the Result retriever component which can then poll for results<br>
 The component is blocked if the job queue is empty.

 ### Web scanner: